PRESERVE EDUCATE CONNECT

 Keynote speakers:

-MTHS is excited to announce our roster of keynote speakers.
-The impressive line-up includes first-person interpreter Hasan Davis as York, the Corps of Discovery’s only Black member; Montana historian Kirby Lambert unveiling the new MTHS book, A History of Montana in 101 Places; Montana journalist and conservationist Todd Wilkinson on Montana identity; and Piikuni elders Smokey and Darnell Rides at the Door on Blackfeet oral traditions.
-Following dinner on September 26, Crystal Alegria of the Extreme History Project and filmmaker Kimberly Hogberg will premier episode three of the Emmy award nominated The Story of Us documentary, which features the compelling stories of three trailblazing Montana women: lawyer Ella Knowles Haskell, art dealer Nancy Cooper Russell, and rodeo queen Fannie Sperry Steele.
+Our impressive line-up of keynote speakers included first-person interpreter Hasan Davis as York, the Corps of Discovery’s only Black member; Montana historian Kirby Lambert unveiling the new MTHS book, A History of Montana in 101 Places; Montana journalist and conservationist Todd Wilkinson and University of Montana professor emeritus Mark Fiege on Montana identity; and Piikuni elders Smokey and Darnell Rides at the Door on Blackfeet oral traditions.
+We also featured the compelling documentary, The Story of Us: Episode 3 by Crystal Alegria of the Extreme History Project and filmmaker Kimberly Hogberg about stories of three trailblazing Montana women: lawyer Ella Knowles Haskell, art dealer Nancy Cooper Russell, and rodeo queen Fannie Sperry Steele.

 Tours:

-Register early to get a seat on one of the many popular local tours to discover Helena area history on Sept.
-25. Two all-day tours include an in-depth look at the Grant-Kohrs Ranch and Kohrs Mansion in Helena, as well as the ever-popular Made in Montana tour, which will feature a Missouri River cruise through history and a bottom-to-top tour of the Holter Dam powerhouse.
-Other stellar tours include visits to Little Shell Tribe historic sites; Black history; Jewish and Chinese cemeteries, the Sieben Ranch, Charter Oak Mine, and the Western Clay Manufacturing/Archie Bray Foundation campus.
-And don't miss the ever-popular Hidden Helena tour on Saturday, Sept.
-27. About a dozen lesser-known historic homes and businesses will throw open their doors for self-guided tours.
+Conference tour highlights included daylong trips to the Grant-Kohrs Ranch and Kohrs Mansion in Helena, as well as the ever-popular Made in Montana tour, featuring a Missouri River cruise through history and a bottom-to-top tour of the Holter Dam powerhouse.
+Other stellar tours visited Little Shell Tribe historic sites around Helena; a Black history sites around Helena; Jewish and Chinese cemetery tours; as well as afternoon tours to the Sieben Ranch, Charter Oak Mine, and the Western Clay Manufacturing/Archie Bray Foundation campus.

-Workshops: A host of workshops offer something for every lifelong learner.
-Opportunities include a day-long Indian Education for All workshop for educators, a living history workshop for museum and historic site professionals, as well as half-day cemetery preservation, historic preservation, and Blackfeet art and culture workshops.
+Workshops: A host of workshops offered something for every lifelong learner.
+Opportunities included a day-long Indian Education for All workshop for educators, a living history workshop for museum and historic site professionals, as well as half-day cemetery preservation, historic preservation, and Blackfeet art and culture workshops.

 Find many years of past conference programs and session recordings here.

-Visit our Professional Development page to learn about summer 2025 workshops in Helena, Missoula, and Billings and find online learning opportunities.
+Visit our Professional Development page to learn about upcoming educator workshops around the state.

 Take advantage of our extraordinary Teacher Leaders in History program.
 Eleven elementary and middle school teachers from across the state, who have received training on the Montana Historical Society resources and are versed in best practices for history education, are available to provide professional development.
 Looking for a presenter at your school?
 Learn more.